ikatson/rqbit/README.md

 <img width="1136" alt="Rqbit desktop" src="https://github.com/ikatson/rqbit/assets/221386/51f56542-667f-4f5e-a1e0-942b1df4cd5a">

 ## Performance
-As you can see from the Desktop app screenshot, it's fast.
-Anecdotally from a few reports, it's faster than other clients they've tried, at least with their default settings.
+Anecdotally from a few reports, rqbit is faster than other clients they've tried, at least with their default settings.

 Memory usage for the server is usually within a few tens of megabytes, which makes it great for e.g. RaspberryPI.